DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Securing-APIs-with-OAuth/README.md

 ## Prerequisites

--   At a minimum, Lab 1 is completed.
+-   At a minimum, Lab 3 is completed.
 -   A preliminary understanding of OAuth 2.0.
--   Apigee Oauth proxy deployed to your organization.
+-   Apigee OAuth proxy deployed to your organization.
+(Your instructor normally does this.)

 ## Part 1: Overview